 Jilkminggan is an aboriginal community of around 300 people, 2 hours south east of Katherine.
-They are all family of the aboriginal people who settled Jilkminggan in the 1970’s by Mangarrayi people who are of this ‘Mangarrayi country’, relocating from Elsey Station (the setting of Jeannie Gunn’s book ‘We of the Never Never’).
+Jilkminggan was set up in the 1970’s by Mangarrayi people who are of this ‘Mangarrayi country’, relocating from Elsey Station (the setting of Jeannie Gunn’s book ‘We of the Never Never’).
 These families have been joined by other family groups who now live at Jilkminggan.

 The Jilkminggan Community Aboriginal Corporation (JCAC) is a small organisation that has achieved many good things, such as establishing an opportunity shop to generate funds to support their artists.
 JCAC is likely to grow significantly and take on more responsibility, if their plans to take over management of the leases on houses in the community are successful.